Backtesting.py vs Backtrader vs Pineify: Which Backtesting Fits You?

 The Most Important Part

-Your documentation and process are more critical than the tool you pick.
-No matter which framework you use, write down your approach.
-Specifically, note how you’re avoiding overfitting, whether you’re using out-of-sample testing, and if you’re doing walk-forward analysis.
-Solid, disciplined testing habits will make a far bigger difference to your long-term success than any single piece of software.
+Your process matters more than the tool.
+Document your approach: how you're avoiding overfitting, whether you're using out-of-sample testing, and if you're doing walk-forward analysis.
+Disciplined testing habits produce better long-term results than any single piece of software.